What Is ALEKS PPL?

 If you are unhappy with your second score, you may email the mathematics department

 at math AT_TOWSON to make an appointment for a third attempt.
 You must spend at least 5 hours in the

 learning module between attempts.
 All attempts after the second will be taken on campus

 Do ALL Students Really Have to Take ALEKS?

 Students with college level mathematics course credit (AP or transfer coursework) may be exempt from taking the mathematics placement test:

 - If a chosen major has no specific mathematics requirement and the AP/transferred college level mathematics coursework satisfies Core 3 of Towson University's Core Curriculum, the student is exempt from ALEKS.

-the student is exempt from ALEKS.
+requirements, the student is exempt from ALEKS.